 - Another example could be when measuring a person’s heart rate per minute through using past observations of heart rate only.
 Now one parameter is time( minute) and the other is a heart rate.

 On the other hand, in the Multivariate Time-series Forecasting method, forecasting problems contain multiple variables keeping one variable as time fixed and others will be multiple in parameters.

-We have discussed so far about time series analysis and its model, its role in finance and the impact of machine learning on time series along with applications.
-For more blogs in Analytics and new technologies do read Analytics Steps.
+The blog ends here, we have discussed so far about time series analysis and its model, its role in financial analysis including various examples, and the impact of machine learning on time series along with applications.